-Every engineering organization has its status meetings.
-They might be daily stand up meetings with tech leads and product managers going through Jira.
-They might be held in more official settings in meeting rooms with PowerPoint presentations and managers.
-Either way, I’m hoping you are not spending too much of your time in meetings.
+Every engineering organization has status meetings, but how much of your time is being spent in those meetings?
+They might be daily stand-up meetings with tech leads and product managers going through Jira.
+They might be held in more official settings, such as meeting rooms with PowerPoint presentations and managers.

 So what do we say?
-Well, pick your fighter:
+Well, pick your poison:

 - “Getting the environment up and running was trickier than expected.”